 Benefits of Glucosamine for Dogs

 In general, 750 mg of glucosamine sulfate or HCl should be administered per 50 pounds.
-It is often much easier to give a dog glucosamine in liquid form.
+It is often much easier to give a dog glucosamine in soft chews.
 Most dogs do not like to swallow pills.
 When pills are placed in food, it can become list int he teeth through chewing.
-Liquids usually taste better and can be simply sprinkled over the food.
-When glucosamine is given in the proper form and from a high quality product, it tan take pain away in a fast manner and promote good joint health.
+Chews usually taste better and come in various flavors.
+When glucosamine is given in the proper form and from a high quality product, it can take pain away in a fast manner and promote good joint health.

 Side Effects Of Glucosamine